markdoc-garden/svelte-renderer/README.md

 ### As a preprocessor

-The first step is to add it to your svelte configuration.
+The first step is to add the following to your svelte configuration.
 NOTE, that this preprocessor _must_ be passed before `vitePreprocess` and extensions must include _only_ those files that are markdoc pages.

 ```js
 // svelte.config.js